|w/o Pressure Cell||GML:5500-000011||

 The French Press G-M offers a number of safety improvements.
 An automatic internal safety stop prevents the piston from contacting the bottom of the pressure cell and potentially damaging it.
 Hydraulic pressure automatically releases when in full down stop position, and a built-in timer will turn the motor off if it is inadvertently left running.

 The French Press has been used extensively in published scientific research.
-Protocols developed on older versions of the French Press are transferrable to the French Press G-M. The unit is delivered fully assembled and ready to operate.
+Protocols developed on older versions of the French Press are transferable to the French Press G-M. The unit is delivered fully assembled and ready to operate.

 |Homogenizer Type||High Pressure|